MicrosoftDocs/powerbi-docs/powerbi-docs/service-usage-metrics.md

 **Q:**    Do usage metrics capture views from embedded dashboards and reports?

-**A:**    Usage metrics currently does not support capturing usage for embedded dashboards, reports, and the [publish to web](service-publish-to-web.md) flow.
+**A:**    Usage metrics currently doesn't support capturing usage for embedded dashboards, reports, and the [publish to web](service-publish-to-web.md) flow.
 In those cases, we recommend using existing web analytics platforms to track usage for the hosting app or portal.

 **Q:**    I can't run usage metrics on any content at all.

 **A1:**    Admins can turn off this feature for their organization.
-Contact your Admin to see if this is the case.
+Contact your admin to see if this is the case.

 **A2:**    Usage metrics is a Power BI Pro feature.

-**Q:**    The data doesn't seem up-to-date.
+**Q:**    The data doesn't seem up to date.
 For example, distribution methods don't show up, report pages are missing, etc.

 **A:**    It can take up to 24 hours for data to update.

 **Q:**    There are four reports in the workspace but the usage metrics report only displays three.

 **A:**    The usage metrics report only includes reports (or dashboards) that have been accessed in the past 90 days.
-If a report (or dashboard) does not show up, likely it hasn't been used in more than 90 days.
+If a report (or dashboard) doesn't show up, likely it hasn't been used in more than 90 days.

 ## Next steps